How Electric Fence & Netting Works

 What is electric netting?

-It’s an electrifiable, prefabricated, portable fence that arrives at your door as a complete roll with the line posts already built into the fence’s mesh.
-The “mesh” is composed of vertical plastic strings “welded” to electrifiable horizontal strings.
-They are supported by white plastic posts—which are spaced throughout the netting.
-Each post has a steel spike at the base that’s inserted into the ground for support.
-A standard roll (164 ft) inclusive of posts weighs only 23 lbs.
+It’s an electrifiable, prefabricated, portable fence that arrives to your door as a complete roll with the line posts already built in.
+The fence’s “mesh” is composed of plastic verticals “welded” to electrifiable polywire.
+The net is supported by PVC (or fiberglass composite) posts which are spaced throughout the netting.
+Each line post has a steel spike at the base that’s inserted into the ground for support.
+A standard roll (164 ft) inclusive of posts weighs between 15–25 lbs.

 Consider a electric netting kit if you're new to using an electric fence.
 Why?
 Because all the parts and pieces necessary are included.